HitomaruKonpaku/ytc-bot/README.md

 ## Description

-Discord bot to download & relay chat
+Discord bot to download & relay YouTube live chat

+Work with ***members only*** chat but cookies are requried

 ## Requirements